Training & Preparation

 In general you should aim to consume 60-80g carbohydrates per hour during the event.
 This can be achieved through regular intake of carbohydrate containing fluids and food.
 For individual advice on meeting carbohydrate requirements contact a Sports Dietician.

 Remember to familiarise yourself with the foods and fluids you are going to consume during the Operation Flinders Challenge so you won’t have to worry about it during your race!

 Some examples of foods to choose during extended training sessions and on event day include:

 Sandwiches – try vegemite for a savoury option

 During the event it is time to put all the practice during training into action.
 There will be plenty of fluids (including Sports Drink) available at the checkpoints, so refill those bottles.
 Aim to drink to your estimated fluid requirements or at least 150-250ml every 10-15 minutes.
 Thirst is a poor indicator of hydration status so remember to “Drink Early, Drink Long, Drink Smart”.

 Are there any nutrition supplements that may improve performance in the Operation Flinders Challenge?

 The answer is yes in some situations, but any race supplement strategy should be practiced in training first and individualised advice is recommended.

 The Operation Flinders Challenge is not an easy event and it requires proper training.
 Much of the trail is over difficult terrain, and you will be out in the open country for many hours.
 It is important that you plan and train for the event in advance, including undertaking night training.

-- Two weekends before the event try walking about 8-10 hours on both Saturday and Sunday.
+Two weekends before the event try walking about 8-10 hours on Saturday.
 This helps to accustom yourself to walking when stiff and tired.
 Allow your muscles to relax during the following two weeks.